 Motivating your child to show interest and save their money is a great way to help them reach their savings goals.
 Some ideas to help motivate include:

-Tip for kids: use our easy Pocket Money Tracker to keep track of what you've been earning and saving.
+Your child can also use our easy Pocket Money Tracker to keep track of what they've been earning and saving.